-Inputs for a Sprint are always the Product Backlog, a vision from the Product Owner regarding a potential Sprint Goal, the available skills and capacity of the team for the Sprint, and the Product Increment created as a result of the last Sprint.
+Inputs for a Sprint are always the Product Backlog, a vision from the Product Owner regarding a potential Sprint Goal, the available skills, capabilities and capacity of the team for the Sprint, and the Product Increment created as a result of the last Sprint.

 According to the Scrum Guide 2020, “Sprint Planning initiates the Sprint by laying out the work to be performed for the Sprint.
 This resulting plan is created by the collaborative work of the entire Scrum Team.”
 Therefore, the team is supposed to answer the following three questions.
 “Why is this Sprint valuable?“, “What can be done in this Sprint?” and “How will the chosen work get done?“

-Inputs to the Sprint Planning therefore are the Product Backlog as it stands, the capabilities and capacities of the team in the next Sprint and the Product Owners vision for a meaningful and valuable Sprint Goal.
+Inputs to the Sprint Planning are the Product Backlog as it stands, the capabilities and capacity of the team in the next Sprint and the Product Owners vision for a meaningful and valuable Sprint Goal.

 Outputs of the Sprint Planning are the Sprint Goal, the Sprint Backlog, and the plan on how this work is supposed to be performed and delivered.
 In more simple words, the outputs are the goal that shall be reached, the todo list of things that have to be done to do so, and an idea of “who does what, and in which order do we do it?”.

 The Daily Scrum is the daily Scrum event of the developers in the Scrum Team.
 The goal of the Daily Scrum is to inspect the Sprint Backlog and review progress against the Sprint Goal.
-If necessary, it is then necessary to adjust which next steps the team will take to achieve this goal.
+If necessary, the next steps the team will take to achieve this goal will be adjusted.

 Output of the Daily Scrum is a plan for the next 24 hours, the next working day.
 The team is clear in what form it will proceed to achieve the sprint goal.
-This includes the removal of impediments, the collaboration of the developers with techniques like pair programming and the distribution of the different tasks in the team.
+This includes the removal of impediments, the collaboration of the developers, and the assignments of the different tasks in the team.